Padmanabha Tirtha

-Padmanabha Tirtha (attained Siddhi 1324) was a Dvaita philosopher, scholar and the disciple of Madhvacharya.
-Ascending the pontifical seat after Madhva, he served as the primary commentator of his works and in doing so, significantly elucidated Madhva's terse and laconic style of writing.
+Padmanabha Tirtha was an Indian Dvaita philosopher, scholar and the disciple of Madhvacharya.
+Ascending the pontifical seat after Madhvacharya, he served as the primary commentator of his works and in doing so, significantly elucidated Madhva's terse and laconic style of writing.
 His pioneering efforts in expanding upon the Dvaita texts to uncover the underlying metaphysical intricacies was taken forward by the 14th Century philosopher, Jayatirtha.
 Padmanabha is also credited with disseminating the philosophy of Dvaita outside the Tulunadu.